Compact regular objects from an electrified Tolman-like density: A new interior region for the Kerr-Newman spacetime: Charged static objects

 \subsubsection{Regular nonextremal black holes with a spacelike boundary}

 Considering $\alpha$ in the interval $0< \alpha < \sqrt{{3}/{5}}$, it follows that the roots $r_{1-}$ and $r_{2+}$ assume real values and satisfy the inequalities $r_{1-} < r_0 < r_{2+}$.
 Moreover, the mass to charge ratio of each one of the objects with $\alpha$ in such an interval is in the range $4/\sqrt{15} < m/q < \infty$.
 We recall from the last section that $r_{1-}$ is the smallest real root of the horizon function defined in region $\mathcal{M}_-$, given in Eq.~\eqref{eq:stinhoriz}, while $r_{2+}$ is the largest real root of the horizon function defined in region $\mathcal{M}_+$, given in Eq.~\eqref{eq:RNhor}.
 Therefore, $r_{1-}$ is the Cauchy horizon and is inside the matter distribution, while $r_{2+}$ is the (RN) event horizon of the complete solution.
 Since the radius of the boundary surface $r_0$ lies between the two true horizons, the corresponding configurations are regular nonextremal black holes with a spacelike boundary.
-These charged regular black hole solutions are similar to the uncharged solution described by Frolov et al~\cite{Frolov90}, where the authors glued the exterior Schwarzschild metric with the interior de Sitter metric at a surface inside $r = 2m$, resulting in a spacelike junction surface.
-The configurations generated by $\alpha$ in the interval $0< \alpha < \sqrt{{3}/{5}}$ correspond to great part of the region labelled as "regular black holes region" in panel (a) of Fig.~\ref{fig:radii}.
+These charged regular black hole solutions are similar to the uncharged solution analyzed by Frolov et al~\cite{Frolov90}, where the exterior Schwarzschild geometry is glued to the interior de Sitter geometry at a spacelike surface inside the horizon $r = 2m$, the main difference being that our model does not present a transition layer.
+The configurations generated by $\alpha$ in the interval $0< \alpha < \sqrt{{3}/{5}}$ correspond to great part of the region labeled as "regular black holes region" in panel (a) of Fig.~\ref{fig:radii}.
 The related region extends from arbitrarily small $\alpha> 0$ to the first vertical dashed line that is shown just in panel (b) of Fig.~\ref{fig:radii}.